This story was originally published in 2015.

 For her, “accessibility,” with respect to growing food and flowers, means designing gardens as places for everyone, regardless of ability.
 It may mean creating spaces designed to accommodate people who can’t walk, are blind or are cognitively impaired.

 They may have wider walkways, raised beds or feature flowers and plants with different textures and fragrances to increase the enjoyability for someone with a visual impairment.
 Features such as circular paths or fenced-in areas also can help people with memory loss or dementia.

 “I think of it similarly to the concepts of universal design in architecture, designing gardens for everyone, regardless of age or ability,” Gibson said.

-Leilani Carlson, a project coordinator with MaineAgrAbility, added alternative gardens are great for able-bodied people, as well, and can go a long way to making use of different growing spaces.
+Leilani Carlson, a project coordinator with MaineAgrAbility, added that alternative gardens are great for able-bodied people as well, and can go a long way to making use of different growing spaces.

 “Alternative garden designs [are] really a nice concept to consider for all ages, lifestyles and garden settings, for example, [in] schools, suburban or city settings, apartment living or retirement complexes,” she said.

 Donna Coffin, an educator with the University of Maine Cooperative Extension in Penobscot County, said alternative gardens often come in trends.
 A few years ago, there was a big movement to create lasagna gardens, layered spaces made with compostable materials that slowly turn into soil.